What’s Arctic Greenland Really Like? Ask a Local Gen Z-er

 What Denmark brings to the table

-Agricultural areas, including sheep farms in Greenland, must balance mining and livestock needs/iStockPhoto,
+Agricultural areas, including sheep farms in Greenland, must balance mining and livestock needs./iStockPhoto,

 Greenland has the lowest population density of any land mass in the world.
 Niklas suggests the Danish government — which subsidizes Greenland’s GDP to the tune of a half-billion U.S. dollars annually — doesn’t focus on the smaller settlements, some of which number just a few dozen inhabitants and can be isolated.
 The population has shrunk as people relocate to the larger towns.
 Such tension fuels, in part, the movement to separate from Denmark.
 Here’s what he thinks: